 Typically printed on a label to identify a Sage 100 inventory item.
 A barcode is a method of representing part numbers / SKU data in a visual, machine-readable form.
 Barcodes represent characters of data by varying the widths and spacings of parallel lines.
 These barcodes, now commonly referred to as linear or one-dimensional, can be scanned by special optical scanners, called barcode readers.

-A barcode reader (or barcode scanner) is an optical scanner that can read printed barcodes, decode the data contained in the barcode.
-These can be directly attached to a hardware device, a rugged handheld scanning device and today smart phones.
+A barcode reader (or barcode scanner) is an optical scanner that can read printed barcodes, and decode the data contained in the barcode.
+These can be directly attached to a hardware device, a rugged handheld scanning device, and today’s smartphones.

 This is where you get into the POS software: UPC codes must be ‘mapped’ to an internal or external stock number.
 The UPC code may be similar, completely different, or nonexistent, for any given SKU.

 There’s no mapping system built into Sage 100.
 There’s an internal item ID, a 52-character part code, and a description.
 The part code is searchable, but only from the beginning of the code.
 The description is searchable on any character.
 There a 5, 100 characters ‘user’ fields in which you can put any data you like, but you can’t access any of that data from any invoice data entry screen.

 Some Sage 100 inventory item numbers may be set up with the UPC, like “123456789 Scooby Doo Lunch Box”, or may have descriptions that contain the UPC, like “Scooby Doo Lunch Box 123456789”.
 Once that’s all set up, you can program your bar code reader for the appropriate number of [TAB] entries to get it to the right place on the screen.

 Sage 100 Scanners